gordontoy/gordon-toy/content/posts/nextdc-building-australias-cloud-and-ai-future.md

 title: "NEXTDC: Building Australia’s cloud and AI future"
 date: "2025-06-08"
 category: "Investment Analysis"
-excerpt: "The market is pricing panic, not fundamentals.
-Here is what the structural demand data actually tells us about where lithium plays sit in a decade-long energy transition story."
+excerpt: "NEXTDC is running fast to keep up with the demand for high-density cloud and AI deployments."
 readingTime: "5 min"
 featured: true
 ---